techy-robot/wakapi-anyide/README.md

   exclude_files = [".gitignore"]  # files whose contents will be used to exclude other files from tracking exclude_binary_files = true  # whether to ignore binary files
   # language_mapping = {".kicad_sch" = "Kicad Schematic"}  # custom language mapping
+  # editor_mapping = {".kicad_sch" = "Kicad Schematic Editor"} # same as above, except specify the editor.
+The dashboard does not have the abilty to rename editors based on file extension, only on the original name
   [project]
   name = "test2"  # your project name
   ```